Why is an organisational learning culture so vital?

 - give feedback for personal development and share learning to pool new ideas at all levels

-How coaching enables a learning culture to thrive
+How coaching enables an organisational learning culture to thrive

 So what is the answer?
 Well, we are all human and we can easily lose sight of what motivates us in the often seemingly daily grind of working life.
 This moves us away from an appreciation of our own power and authenticity.
 In the 21st century workplace, there is now an expectation, and rightly so, that we should be able to re-connect with our sense of self at work to find energy, intrinsic motivation and fulfilment.
 An enlightened workplace, one which allows a learning culture to thrive, can offer us the opportunity to rediscover ourselves and our gifts and talents.
 The added benefits for the organisation are obviously immense, it’s a mega sized win/win and coaching is the process by which it can be achieved.